 folium layer tileset

-Here, you can see that I have added five different tile layers to a single map and now I have 6 different layers of tilesets.
-I have also added LayerControl() to the map which provides an icon on the top-right corner of the map for switching between the different layers.
+Here, you can see that I have added five different tile layers to a single map, which now has six different layers of tilesets.
+I have also added LayerControl() to the map, which provides an icon at the top-right corner for switching between the different layers.

 We can also layer other objects over a single map.
 Later in this article, we’ll layer paths of three different vehicles on a single map.